bazelbuild/rules_scala/cross-compilation-doc.md

 ```
 The `name` of `config_setting` corresponds to `"scala_version" + version_suffix(scala_version)`.
 One may use this config setting in `select()` e.g. to provide dependencies relevant to a currently used Scala version.

+## Version-dependent behavior
+Don't rely on `SCALA_VERSION` as it represents the default Scala version, not necessarily the one that is currently requested.

+If you need to customize the behavior for specific Scala version, there are two scenarios.

+### From toolchain
+TODO

+### From config setting
+TODO